Dynamical systems on torus related to general Heun equations: phase-lock areas and constriction breaking

 \section{Abstract}

-The overdamped Josephson junction in superconductivity is modeled by a family of dynamical systems on two-dimensional torus: the so-called RSJ model.
-As was discovered by V.M.Buchstaber and S.I.Tertychnyi, this family admits an equivalent description by a family of second order differential equations: special double confluent Heun equations.
-In the present paper we construct two new families of dynamical systems on torus that can be equivalently described by a family of general Heun equations (GHE), with four singular points, and confluent Heun equations, with three singular points.
+The overdamped Josephson junction in superconductivity theory can be modeled by the family of dynamical systems on the torus, which is known as the RSJ model.
+This family admits an equivalent description by a family of second-order differential equations: special double confluent Heun equations.
+In the present paper, we construct two new families of dynamical systems on torus that can be equivalently described by a family of general Heun equations (GHE), with four singular points, and confluent Heun equations, with three singular points.
 The first family, related to GHE, is a deformation of the RSJ model, which will be denoted by dRSJ.
-The {\it phase-lock areas} of a family of dynamical systems on torus are those level subsets of the rotation number function that have non-empty interiors.
-For the RSJ model, V.M.Buchstaber, O.V.Karpov and S.I.~Tertychnyi discovered the Rotation Number Quantization Effect: phase-lock areas exist only for integer rotation number values.
-As was shown by A.V.~Klimenko and O.L.~Romaskevich, each phase-lock area is a chain of domains separated by points.
-Those separation points that do not lie in the abscissa axis are called {\it constrictions}.
-In the present paper we study phase-lock areas in the new family dRSJ.
-The Quantization Effect remains valid in this family.
+The phase-lock areas of a family of dynamical systems on the torus are those level subsets of the rotation number function that have nonempty interiors.
+It is known that for the RSJ model, the rotation number quantization effect occurs: phase-lock areas exist only for integer rotation number values.
+Moreover, each phase-lock area is a chain of domains separated by points.
+Those separation points that do not lie on the abscissa axis are called constrictions.
+In the present paper, we study phase-lock areas in the new family dRSJ.
+The quantization effect remains valid in this family.
 On the other hand, we show that in the new family dRSJ the constrictions break down.